tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

     # some kernels have trouble with 0 as a value, so stick with 1
     vm.swappiness = 1

-On vm.max_map_count:
+On vm.max\_map\_count:

 [http://linux-kernel.2935.n7.nabble.com/Programs-die-when-max-map-count-is-too-large-td317670.html](http://linux-kernel.2935.n7.nabble.com/Programs-die-when-max-map-count-is-too-large-td317670.html)

-## limits.conf (pam_limits)
+## limits.conf (pam\_limits)

-The DSE and DSC packages install an /etc/security/limits.d/ file by default that should remove most of the problems around pam_limits(8).
+The DSE and DSC packages install an /etc/security/limits.d/ file by default that should remove most of the problems around pam\_limits(8).
 Single-user systems such as database servers have little use for these limitations, so I often turn them off globally using the following in /etc/security/limits.conf.
-Some customers may already be customizing this file, in which case change all of the asterisks to cassandra or whatever the user DSE/C* is running as.
+Some users may already be customizing this file, in which case change all of the asterisks to cassandra or whatever the user DSE/Cassandra is running as.

     * - nofile     1000000
     * - memlock    unlimited
     * - fsize      unlimited
     * - data       unlimited
     * - rss        unlimited
     * - stack      unlimited
     * - cpu        unlimited
     * - nproc      unlimited
     * - as         unlimited
     * - locks      unlimited
     * - sigpending unlimited
     * - msgqueue   unlimited

 ## chrt